ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 ## Static attestations

 A static attestation says something about the platform on which the code is running.

 ## Session attestations

-A session attestation says something about how the shared session key was created.
+A session attestation says something about how a session key used in a connection such as TLS connection was created.
+It is usually the result of evaluating attestations that are attached to the certificates used to create such a session.

 ## Statements

 The term "statement" is used as the generic term for the semantic content which is being attested to.

+## Hardware Root Of Trust

+(TBD: Seeking something useful here.)

 # Requirements Language {#rfc2119}